Data Protection Disputes in Belarus

 Personal Data of Children, Relatives, and Deceased Persons

-Sharing Personal Data Without Consent
+Disclosure of Personal Data Without Consent: Liability

-Our Services
+Our Data Protection Services

 Risk Assessment & Legal Review